Enjoy a personalized experience when purchasing your motorcycle. Learn about the operation and all the benefits you can enjoy when you buy a Tamarit.

-At the beginning of the year, a close friend of us called because he wanted to introduce us a group of individuals who had a brand going on, we didn’t know the reason nor the meaning, but we quickly arranged a meeting the very same evening at our place.
+At the beginning of the year, a close friend of ours called because he wanted to introduce us to a group of individuals who had a brand going on.
+We didn’t know the reason nor the meaning, but we quickly arranged a meeting the very same evening at our place.
 To our surprise, that group of gentlemen were the boys from Pompei, a brand we already knew for good and for quite a long time.
-The reason of the meaning is not important on this issue, and we welcomed the four owners of the company at TMRT Headquarters and among them there was Cosme, the designer.
-We got along pretty well and quickly with him and we kept contact after the meeting.
+The reason for the meaning is not important on this issue, and we welcomed the four owners of the company at TMRT Headquarters and among them there was Cosme, the designer.
+We got along pretty well and quickly with him and we kept in contact after the meeting.

 A couple of months after, while introducing a motorcycle in Madrid (the Titán project), we met Cosme, only to discover that he got a new job as a designer for “El Ganso”, which many of you would ring a bell since it was one of the brands involved in the collaboration project along with Tamarit, Hawkers and El Ganso: Hawkers One.